Catch up funding

 KS2 Swimming Attainment

 The table below shows the percentage of pupils who achieved the end of Key Stage 2 National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25m, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+Not completed for 2020 or 2021 due to Covid-19.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.